ViliamV/todoist_scheduler/README.md

 I spend some time every week decluttering  - deleting old contacts, archiving emails, organizing files.
 I liked the idea of having a list of tasks and looping over it in Todoist in specified intervals.
 However, to my knowledge, it is not possible.
 That's why I created this script and liked the clean look of empty Todoist (no recurring tasks that are not needed for 2 months) so I extended the functionality to one-time tasks as well.
-Recently I also added support for Project templates which is great!
+Recently I also added support for Project templates which is more useful than I expected.